-Most of the of the above analyses give quantitative estimates of some aspect of performance which is effectively assumed to be constant over time, other than for random fluctuations.
+Most of the above analyses give quantitative estimates of some aspect of performance which is effectively assumed to be constant over time, other than for experimental and inter-session fluctuations.
 This is frequently not the case, especially for more complex sensory-motor tasks such as tracking.
-Changes in performance over time can be divided into two major classes: class I: those for which the underlying PRs remain unchanged (these are due to factors such as practice, fatigue, lapses in concentration, lack of practice, and changes in task complexity) and class II: those for which one or more underlying PRs have changed (these are due to abrupt or gradual alterations at one or more sites in the sensory-motor system and include normal changes, such as due to age, and abnormal changes, due to trauma or pathology).
+Changes in performance over time can be divided into two major classes:

+- Class I-Owing to factors such as practice, fatigue, sleep deprivation, lapses of responsiveness, time of day, stimulants and depressants, lack of practice, and changes in task complexity, in which the underlying performance resources remain unchanged. - Class II-Owing to factors in which there have been abrupt or gradual changes in underlying performance resources at one or more sites in the sensory-motor system due to aging, trauma, or pathology.

-Studies of class I factors using tracking tasks are complicated most by the intra-run difficulty of a task not being constant.
-Changes in tracking accuracy during a run can be viewed via graphs of target, response, and errors [Jones et al., 1993].
-The latter is particularly informative for sinusoidal targets for which the mean absolute errors can be calculated over consecutive epochs, corresponding to sine-wave cycles, and plotted both in a histogram form and as a smoothed version of this [Jones and Donaldson, 1986].
-As complexity of task is constant over epochs (cf. random pursuit task), the error graph gives an accurate measure of a subject's time-dependent spatiotemporal accuracy that is not confounded by changes in task difficulty and, therefore, gives a true indication of changes in performance due to factors such as learning, fatigue, and lapses in concentration.
-Attempts by the author to derive an instantaneous or short epoch (up to several seconds) function or index of task difficulty which would allow equivalent graphs to be generated for random targets were unsuccessful.
+Studies of Class I factors using tracking tasks are complicated most by the intra-run difficulty of a task not being constant.
+Changes in tracking accuracy during a run can be viewed via graphs of target, response, and/or errors.
+The latter is particularly informative for sinusoidal targets for which the mean absolute errors can be calculated over consecutive epochs, corresponding to sine-wave cycles, and plotted both in a histogram form and as a smoothed version of this (Jones and Donaldson, 1981, 1986).
+As complexity of task is constant over short epochs (cf. random pursuit task), the error graph gives an accurate measure of a subject's time-dependent spatiotemporal accuracy that is not confounded by changes in task difficulty and, therefore, gives a true indication of changes in performance due to factors such as learning, fatigue, and lapses in concentration.
+However, the same can also be achieved for pseudo-random targets due to their periodicity over longer intervals, such as 128 s (Peiris et al., 2006) and 30 s (Poudel et al., 2008).
+This is of considerable value when time-on-task effects are required following extended continuous-tracking sessions, such as 60 min (Peiris et al., 2006) and 50 min (Poudel et al., 2010a).

-Neilson et al. [1998] devised an alternative procedure for intra-run analysis, termed micromovement analysis.
-This involves segmentation of the X and Y deflections of the response cursor on the basis of discontinuities, flat regions, and changes in direction of the response.
-They used this to identify changes in visual-motor coupling during the first 4 min of tracking on a 2-D compatible task following 4 h of practice on a 2-D incompatible task.
-They propose that these changes are evidence of rapid switching between different sensory-motor models in the brain.
+Neilson et al. (1998) devised an alternative procedure for intra-run analysis, termed micro-movement analysis, based upon segmentation of the X and Y deflections of the response cursor on the basis of discontinuities, flat regions, and changes in direction of the response.
+They used this to identify changes in visuomotor coupling during the first 4 min of tracking on a 2-D compatible task following 4 h of practice on a 2-D incompatible task.
+They proposed that these changes are evidence of rapid switching between different sensory-motor models in the brain.